 Because it is very difficult to find the cured ribs in the USA - you can find Kassler, no problem - I found a recipe which shows you how to cure pork ribs.

 4 boiled pork ribs (with bone or de-boned)

 600 g fresh German Sauerkraut (Hengstenberg, Kruegerman)

 10 black peppercorns

 5 juniper berries

 1 big potato (optional)

-- peel onion, chop coarsely and saute in a big pot with some butter.
+- Peel onion, chop coarsely and saute in a big pot with some butter until transparent.

-- bring to aboil, then reduce heat and let it simmer until it is soft (depending on the Sauerkraut this can be from 30 min to 1.5 hours)
+- Bring to a boil, then reduce heat and let simmer until soft (depending on the Sauerkraut this can be from 30 min to 1.5 hours)

 - Place ribs on top of the Sauerkraut and let them in the covered pot until they are warmed up (3-6 min).